 The rectum is located close to the prostate gland.
-The doctor will examine if there are any abnormalities in your rectum.
+Prostate is hence examined through rectum.
 If your prostate gland is cancerous, it may feel very hard and knobbly.
-In an individual who is suffering from Benign Prostatic Hyperplasia (BPH), the rectum is generally enlarged, firm and smooth.
+In an individual who is suffering from Benign Prostatic Hyperplasia (BPH), the prostate is generally enlarged, firm and smooth.
 However, very often, the prostate may feel quite normal, even though cancer cells are present.

 Prostate-specific antigen (PSA) tests